Bliksempie/fractured-world/chronicles/001-the-living-chronicles.md

 The Living Chronicles are not static.
 They shift.
 They breathe.
 They remember.
 What one survivor records as truth, another may never encounter.
 Some fragments are echoes.
 Some are lies.
 Others are whispers of a deeper truth, waiting to be unearthed.
 The world you walk through is yours, and so too are the Chronicles it leaves behind.
 No two survivors carry the same pages.
 No two fates align the same way.

-⚠️ **Be warned:** A truth confirmed by another does not make it so for you.
+**Be warned:** A truth confirmed by another does not make it so for you.
 This record reflects your discoveries, your scars, and your unraveling of the fractured world.
 Nothing more. **Read carefully.
 Trust cautiously.
 Chronicle relentlessly.**

+If you are reading this... you are still uninfected.
+For now.

 > The world doesn't lie to you.
 It just tells you what it knows — and hopes you survive long enough to learn better.
 > _~ Fragment from an archivist at Ironroot Vault_